Drwhomust/wiilinkrevivalisseues/README.md

-use issue page to report stuff
+use issue page to report stuff!